 Having identified and mapped the character of England, we have gone on to describe each of the character areas shown on the map.
-It is the descriptions for the character areas in the North East that are contained in this publication.
+It is the descriptions for the character areas in the East of England region that are contained in this publication.